 In 2018 the provincial voice for cycling, Share the Road, released an infographic titled Bikes Can Do That!
 It details seven benefits that can be achieved when bikes become the daily vehicle of choice for more people in your community.

 Throughout 2019, GreenUP will be exploring the benefits that can be achieved by a city and its residents, when it commits to valuing the bike as a significant, useful, (and fun) mode of transportation, through the #BikesCanDoThat series.
-This is the fourth article in the series.
+This is the fifth article in the series.
 Also check out Reduce traffic congestion?
 Bikes can do that., Want to build a vibrant downtown?
 Bikes can do that., Want to promote active living?
 Bikes can do that., and Want to attract tourists?
 Bikes can do that.

 If you’d like to contribute ideas to the #BikesCanDoThat series, please contact Lindsay Stroud, Manager of Transportation and Urban Design Programs at GreenUP, at 705-745-3238 or email@example.com.